adrianajaafar/DATA-SCIENCE-PORTFOLIO/README.md

 ### 1. Sentiment Analysis

-**- Average Polarity:** The overall sentiment of the comments was analyzed, revealing a slightly negative tendency, indicating concerns about AI's impact on job security.

-**- Average Subjectivity:** The analysis indicated that the comments were moderately subjective, reflecting personal opinions and experiences.
+- **Average Polarity:** 0.082
+The average polarity score suggests a slightly positive sentiment overall across the             analyzed comments.

+- **Average Subjectivity:** 0.385
+The average subjectivity score indicates that the comments tend to be more objective             rather than subjective in nature.

+- **Conclusion:** Overall positive sentiment
+Based on the average polarity score, the sentiment analysis concludes that the overall           sentiment expressed in the comments leans towards positivity.

 ### 2. Emotion Analysis